 Jessica is a recovering Midwesterner from St. Louis who has made a permanent home in Washington, D.C., where she has been for more than a decade.
 She is a federal policy professional with expertise in toxics, energy, air pollution and animal law and has worked for several non-profits.
-Jessica is currently a Manager with The Pew Charitable Trusts’ Clean Energy Program.
+Jessica is a successful advocate, organizer, lobbyist, and communicator with expertise in clean and efficient energy as well as other environmental and animal welfare issues.
 She has been an active member of EcoWomen nearly since its inception.
 Over the years, she has served the DC Chapter Executive Board as a member, as Chair of the Communications Committee and, eventually, as President for several terms.
 She holds a Masters in the Study of Environmental Law from Vermont Law School in South Royalton, VT and a Bachelors of Arts in Environmental Studies from The George Washington University in Washington, DC.
 Jessica is a mom to two outdoor-loving, red-headed kids (one future EcoWoman!), a giant dog, and two feisty cats.

 Danielle Gagne is the Director of National Policy and Legislation at Voices for Progress and Voices for Progress Education Fund, where she leads the advocacy work for both organizations.
 Prior to joining Voices, Danielle spent several years at the Environmental Investigation Agency, dividing her time between international climate policies, Clean Air Act issues, and encouraging businesses to use smart, climate-friendly technologies.
 Danielle first became involved in EcoWomen through the DC Chapter, where she served on the Executive Board for two years.
 Danielle graduated from The Pennsylvania State University with bachelor’s degrees in International Politics and Geography and from the University of Pittsburgh School of Law.
 She is an ardent college football fan, an aspiring culinary mastermind, and an avid collector of international adventures.